inhouse-work/protos/README.md

 narrow to be useful.
 Making components that look good out of the box can make them hard to customize.

+We try and resolve this tensions by making the components have a minimal style that can be easily overridden using some ergonomic conventions.

-There are 3 main conventions:
+There are 3 core conventions:
+- Slots and themes
+- Attrs and default attrs
+- Params and options

-### Theme
+### Slots and themes

 Components are styled with `css` slots that are filled with values from a `theme`:

 ```ruby
 class List < Protos::Component